Oxford Therapeutics London

 Life After Ozempic, Wegovy and Mounjaro

-For many, this is where the real challenge begins.
-Appetite returns, food becomes more compelling, and maintaining weight loss requires significantly more behavioural effort.
+When GLP-1 users are transitioning off the medication, appetite quickly returns, and food becomes more compelling, so maintaining weight loss requires much more behavioural effort.
 The support that made weight loss feel manageable is no longer in place.
+The challenge is real and is being reported by GLP-1 users in both the UK and the US.

-In clinical guidance, GLP-1 treatments are intended to be supported by behavioural and lifestyle input alongside the medication.
-In practice, however, that level of structured support is often limited or, in some cases, almost non-existent.
+GLP-1 treatments are intended to be combined with behavioural and lifestyle input alongside the medication.
+In practice, however, that level of structured guidance is often limited or, in some cases, almost non-existent.
+As a result, many users are turning to the internet for advice.
+It was this consistent pattern of anxious people searching for answers that led to the research, writing and publication of the new book The GLP-1 Legacy.

 About The GLP-1 Legacy